jasmaa/cloud-status-poem-bot/README.md

 # AWS Status Poem Bot

-A Mastodon bot that toots a poem when AWS updates their status.
+A Mastodon bot that writes poems about AWS statuses.

 ## Getting Started